Lolerloli/TannenBApp/README.md

  * integrated Chat for communication (not sure yet)
 * Rejected:
  * none

+The [Project Wiki](https://github.com/Lolerloli/TannenBApp/wiki) is the place to go if you search for a few more infos about this project.

 If YOU have some ideas for new fetures feel free to open an Issue with the enhancement Lable
 here: [New Idea](https://github.com/Lolerloli/TannenBApp/issues/new)